smartbitcoin/arc_plot/README.md

 Software:

-ubuntu 22.04. ( or any linux distritution with kernel compiled by gcc11 )
+ubuntu 22.04. ( or any linux distribution with kernel compiled by gcc11 )

 -----------------------------------------------------------------------------------------------------------